The US Regulatory Environment

 Specific similarities and differences between the FDA and EMA are presented, especially major differences in technical requirements and regulatory authority, so that students understand the US FDA in the context of world-wide regulatory submissions.

-Requirements and recommendations for interaction with the FDA are presented for each step in the drug and biologics submission process, including meeting requests, briefing materials and documentation, and dispute resolution.
+Requirements and recommendations for interaction with the FDA are presented for each step in the drug and biologics development process, including meeting requests, briefing materials and documentation, and dispute resolution.
 Technical and regulatory requirements for nonclinical, clinical, and chemistry and manufacturing portions of IND, NDA, BLA, and ANDA submissions are described, and the impact of key FDA Guidance documents explained.

 Course faculty have worked in the FDA or are individuals experienced in FDA interactions, and the lectures encourage students to understand, apply and integrate the topics and their applications in various regulatory situations.
 Each topic is supplemented with additional regulatory and technical references, to provide students with current literature.
 Web-based demonstrations provide real examples of important FDA specific topics.